OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-16.md

 When they measured it by the omer, the one who gathered much did not have too much, and the one who gathered little did not have too little.
 Each person gathered as much as they needed.

 ## Exodus 16:19
-Then Moses said to them, “No one is to keep any of it until morning.”
+Then Moses said to them, “No one should keep any of it until morning.”

 ## Exodus 16:20
 However, they did not listen to Moses; some kept part of it until morning, and it bred worms and stank.
 So Moses was angry with them.

 ## Exodus 16:21
-Each morning, everyone gathered as much as they needed, and when the sun grew hot, it melted away.
+Each morning, everyone gathered according to their needs, and when the sun grew hot, it melted away.

 ## Exodus 16:22
 On the sixth day, they gathered twice as much—two omers for each person—and all the leaders of the congregation came and reported this to Moses.